Do you need Self Storage Tenant Insurance?

 If you need help purchasing storage unit insurance you can pick up a brochure about SBOA Tenant Insurance at one of our Metro Self Storage offices.
 Alternatively, you can visit SBOA website.
 Remember, if it’s worth storing, it’s worth insuring.

+Still have questions?
 A member of our friendly storage team will gladly help you enroll in the SBOA Tenant Insurance program and collect your monthly premium as part of your storage rent for your convenience.
+Learn more about your self storage options by visiting us online at metrostorage.com.